TheDen/BBC-Crawl/README.md

 `make run-server`

-To import the db to compose:
+To import the output file to a remote db:

 `db-import`